-interventions, the local school district representative and the parent/guardian may agree to an extension of the evaluation time frame.
-An extension of no more than 20 school days should only be agreed upon in extraordinary circumstances.
-If the parent/guardian does not consent to an extension, the District must complete as many evaluation activities as possible and convene an FIE/IEP meeting within the existing time frame.
+If appropriate interventions were not implemented with fidelity for the student and/or sufficient qualitative and quantitative data27 was not collected to consider the student's response to the interventions, the local school district representative and the parent/guardian may agree to an extension of the evaluation time frame.
+An extension of no more than 20 school days is only to be agreed upon in extraordinary circumstances.
+If the parent/guardian does not consent to an extension, the district must complete as many evaluation activities as possible and convene an FIE/IEP meeting within the existing time frame.